-About Larry GagosianLarry Gagosian graduated from UCLA in 1969 with a degree in English Literature.
+Larry Gagosian graduated from UCLA in 1969 with a degree in English Literature.
 In 1980, he opened a gallery in Los Angeles, specializing in modern and contemporary art.
 Five years later he expanded his activities to New York, opening a gallery in Chelsea with an exhibition of key works from the renowned Pop art collection of Emily and Burton Tremaine.
-Until 1996, he owned a SoHo gallery with the legendary dealer Leo Castelli, where they mounted a complete survey of Roy Lichtenstein’s painted bronze sculptures, as well as exhibitions by Ellsworth Kelly and Bruce Nauman, among others.
+Until 1996, he owned a SoHo gallery with the legendary dealer Leo Castelli, where they mounted important exhibitions of Roy Lichtenstein, Ellsworth Kelly, Bruce Nauman and other leading artists of the post-war generation.

 Larry Gagosian is a benefactor of major museums and arts organizations worldwide, and has provided instrumental support for many important institutional exhibitions and artist projects, including the magnificent Ceiling by Cy Twombly in the Salle des Bronzes in the Musée du Louvre, a permanent commission that opened to the public in 2010.
-Selected works from his renowned private collection were selected for the exhibition "RSTW," curated by Musée Picasso director Anne Baldassari and presented in Abu Dhabi in 2010.
+Selected works from his renowned private collection constituted the exhibition "RSTW," curated by Musée Picasso director Anne Baldassari and presented in Abu Dhabi in 2010.